 If you are just starting out, I recommend focusing on two social media channels to begin with.
 Once you get the hang of those, you can start adding more.
 You don’t want to get burned out too quickly.

-I use three different social media schedulers to help me have more time in my day while also being able to get my blog posts seen on social media.
+I use two different social media schedulers to help me have more time in my day while also being able to get my blog posts seen on social media.

 For Twitter, I use Hootsuite.
 I can schedule all of my tweets for the entire week in an hour or less.
 They have a free option and a Pro option.
 You can get a free 30 day trial of the Pro option and it includes things like: analytics, performance reports, and managing Facebook, LinkedIn, and Google+ pages.